BRC-100-Protocol/BRC-100-Protocol-Stack/README.md

 ### 2. Protocol Inheritance

 The BRC-100 protocol introduces the concept of inheritance.
 The protocols that directly or indirectly inherit from BRC-100 are called BRC-100 extension protocols.
 BRC-100 extension protocols must inherit from only one protocol.
 The extension protocol will inherit the properties, operations and computing operations of the parent protocol, and can only extend the properties and computing operations.
-All tokens/applications that implement BRC-100 and its extension protocols are compatible with each other, which means that a token/application can be used in any other application/token or child application/token.
+All tokens/applications that implement BRC-100 and its extension protocols are compatible with each other, which means that a token/application can be used in any other applications/tokens or child applications/tokens.

 ### 3. Application Nesting

 Applications deployed based on BRC-100 and its extension protocols can be nested, that is, another application can be created under one application, which is called child application.
 The ticker of the child application starts with "parent application ticker:", and multiple applications can be created under one application, to complete multiple independent computing logics.
-For example, in the classic AMM DEX scenario, multiple LP child applications/tokens need to be created in one DEX application.
+For example, in the classic AMM DEX scenario, multiple LP child applications/tokens need to be created in one DEX application, like "amm_dex:LP_BRC100_BTC".

 ### 4. State of Application and Address